emehrkay/gremlinpy/README.md

 Gremlinpy
 =========

-Gremlinpy is a small library that allows you to write pure Python and output Gremlin script complete with bound parameters that can be run against a Tinkerpop Gremlin server instance.
+Gremlinpy is a small library that allows you to write pure Python 3 and output Gremlin script complete with bound parameters that can be run against a Tinkerpop Gremlin server instance.
 It is meant to be a low-level way for your application to communicate its intent with the graph server.
+If you need Python 2 support, checkout the tp2 branch.

 ##Setup